Hybrid Quantum Error Correction and Mitigation by Purification: Anisotropic errors

-(ii) \emph{PQEC cannot repopulate axes.} Under the PQEC update (\ref{eq:purifiedstaten2}), a single qubit state's Bloch sphere vector updates as (\ref{qubitradialupdate}).
+(ii) \emph{PQES cannot restore erased transverse coherence.} Under the PQES update (\ref{eq:purifiedstaten2}), a single qubit state's Bloch sphere vector updates as (\ref{eq:qubitradialupdate}).
 This preserves direction and only stretches the \emph{existing} components.
 If $X/Y$ coherence was strongly suppressed, the map cannot “rotate” amplitude back into $X/Y$; it can only scale up what is left.
 Quantitatively, with $F=\frac12(1+\hat n \cdot {\vec r} )$ and $\text{Tr} (\rho^2) =\frac12(1+\|{\vec r} \|^2)$,

 After one (effective) purification round,

 For equatorial targets ($\theta=\pi/2$), the input coherence is just $\beta_z$, and the per-round gain is linear: